briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 ## Running infrastructure pipelines in GitHub Actions

+*I don't currently have GitHub Actions working for all tools in all environments, this part is still a WIP but is working at a basic level.
+Another item for the backlog!*

-In the `.github/workflows` directory of the `django-step-by-step` repo, I have the following `2 * 2 * 2 * 3 = 24` pipelines for running infrastructure as code pipelines:
+In the `.github/workflows` directory of the `django-step-by-step` repo, I will have the following `2 * 2 * 2 * 3 = 24` pipelines for running infrastructure as code pipelines:

 ```bash
 {ad_hoc,prod}_{base,app}_{create_update,destroy}_{cdk,terraform,pulumi}.yml